Structured Spectral Graph Representation Learning for Multi-label Abnormality Analysis from 3D CT Scans: Method

 \subsection{Features Initialization}

-Following a 2.5D strategy, we partition the input volume $X$ into $N$ non-overlapping triplets of slices, resulting in a tensor of shape $N\times C \times H_{s} \times W_{s}$.
-Each triplet, noted as $x_{i}^{\text{triplet}} (i \in \{1, \ldots, N\})$, is processed independently by a learnable 2D ResNet backbone~\citep{he_deep_2015}, extracting spatial features.
+Following a 2.5D strategy, we partition the input volume $X$ into $N$ non-overlapping triplets of slices to encode minimal local 3D context while maintaining compatibility with 2D backbones, resulting in a tensor of shape $N\times C \times H_{s} \times W_{s}$.
+Using three adjacent slices allows the network to capture inter-slice anatomical continuity and subtle volumetric context without resorting to full 3D convolutions or excessively large context windows that may dilute localized patterns.
+Each triplet, noted as $x_{i}^{\text{triplet}} (i \in \{1, \ldots, N\})$, is processed independently by a learnable 2D ResNet-18 backbone~\citep{he_deep_2015}, extracting spatial features.
 The $N$ output features maps are subsequently aggregated via mean pooling to produce a compact representation for each slice triplet.
 This features initialization step maps each triplet of axial slice into a $d$-dimensional embedding, denoted as $\bar{h}_{i} \in \mathbb{R}^{d}$.
+The use of ResNet-18 provides a favorable trade-off between representational capacity and computational efficiency while allowing us to focus on evaluating the contribution of the proposed graph-based feature aggregation.
+Importantly, the proposed CT-SSG formulation is backbone-agnostic.
+To empirically validate this property, we additionally evaluate a higher-capacity ResNet-34 encoder in Appendix~\ref{sec:appendix:scaling}, demonstrating consistent performance scaling without modification to the graph architecture.